MSIA/AVC_BinqiShen_project/README.md

 ├── reference/                        <- Any reference material relevant to the project │
-├── src/                              <- Source data for the project │   ├──add_application.py             <- Python script that defines the data model for my table in RDS │   ├──s3.py                          <- Python script that connects to S3 │
+├── src/                              <- Source data for the project │   ├──acquire.py                     <- Python script that acquires and cleans data │   ├──add_application.py             <- Python script that defines the data model for my table in RDS │   ├──features.py                    <- Python script that generate new features from data │   ├──model.py                       <- Python script that trains and evaluate a model (Random Forest Classifier) │   ├──predict.py                     <- Python script that makes prediction for new user input │   ├──s3.py                          <- Python script that connects to S3 │
-├── test/                             <- Files necessary for running model tests (see documentation below) │
+├── test/                             <- Files necessary for running model tests (see documentation below) │   ├──test_acquire.py                <- Python script that tests the functions in acquire.py │   ├──test_features.py               <- Python script that tests the functions in features.py │   ├──test_predict.py                <- Python script that tests the functions in predict.py
+│   ├──test_s3.py                     <- Python script that tests the functions in s3.py
+│
-├── app.py                            <- Flask wrapper for running the model
-├── run.py                            <- Simplifies the execution of one or more of the src scripts
+├── Dockerfile                        <- Dockerfile for running the app ├── Makefile                          <- Makefile that contains shortcuts to terminal commands ├── app.py                            <- Flask wrapper for running the model ├── run.py                            <- Simplifies the execution of one or more of the src scripts
 ├── requirements.txt                  <- Python package dependencies